-According to the educational law, No Child Left Behind (NCLB), the federal 2002, requires states to manage cyclic examinations to students; the content is based on the state standards.
-As per this law, school districts will be honored or punished; these tests are high-stakes.
-These high-stakes will decide the subjects that what will be examined determines and what will be taught.
-Because most of the states involve evolution, it will be on the test, and hence, it will be introduced.
-If evolution started being taught in schools, it is a fact that it will increase anti-evolutionism.
-The law No Child Left Behind needs states to start examining science by 2007.
-This rising date helps to describe present disputes over other creationists’ activity and state science standards.
-Another significant reason has allowed anti-evolutionism to take its roots in America; America’s tradition lets everyone give their speech, fairness, and have their words freely.
-This is an excellent cultural quality, especially when making any political decisions about which idea should be contemplated.
-But, we can say that it is not relevant to science.
+According to the federal educational law, the No Child Left Behind (NCLB) Act passed in 2002 requires states to manage cyclic examinations for students with content based on the state standards.
+As per this law, school districts will be honored or punished.
+These high-stakes tests decide the subjects that will be examined and determine what will be taught.
+Because most of the states involve Evolution in their curricula, it is included on the test, and hence, it will be introduced regardless of individual preferences.
+If Evolution were to be taught in schools, it is a fact that it would increase anti-Evolutionism.
+The No Child Left Behind Act needed states to start examining science by 2007 to help address disputes over other Creationist activity and state science standards.
+Another significant reason that has allowed anti-Evolutionism to take its roots in America is the American tradition of letting everyone give their speech, fairly and freely.
+This is an excellent cultural quality, especially when making any political decisions about which ideas should be contemplated.
+However, it is not relevant when it comes to science.
 Whether the Sun goes around the Earth or Earth revolves around the Sun is not a matter of any opinion.
-Whether it is the case about living things that came into the emerged form after modification from ancestors or were mainly created simultaneously is also not a matter of any opinion, some Americans would prefer to think this way.
-When we make any interference from experimental evidence, it grows scientific knowledge; the scientific society concludes that living things have descended with many modifications from common ancestors from a vast amount of evidence.
-Like all the scientific clarification, the theory of evolution changes with new pieces of information and a manner of observing the data; however, the massive idea of evolution is that common ancestry remains solid.
-Still, the point of “fairness,” of “balancing” the theory of evolution with a spiritual idea, has tremendous traction for the American public.
+Whether it is about living things that came into their present forms after modification from ancestors or were mainly created simultaneously is also not a matter of any opinion— and some Americans would prefer to think this way.
+When we make any inference from experimental evidence, it grows the cumulative scientific knowledge; the scientific society concludes that living things have descended from common ancestors while acquiring many modifications thanks to a vast amount of evidence.
+Like all scientific clarification, the theory of Evolution changes with new pieces of information and manners of observing the data; however, the primary idea of Evolution that is common ancestry remains solid.
+Still, the point of “fairness” and of “balancing” the theory of Evolution with a spiritual idea has tremendous traction in the American public.